Grenfell Tower Disaster

 b) Individuals within the company for Gross negligence manslaughter (Inviduals aware of safety issues but intentionally hide information) or / and

-c) Other fraud or fraud related charges, fire safety offences or H&S offences
+c) Other fraud or fraud related charges, fire safety or Health and Safety offences

 * REPORTS & BLOGS * REPORTS & BLOGS * REPORTS & BLOGS

-UNEP Ozone Seretariat Fact Sheet on HFC & Low GWP Alternative as blowing agents in the manufacture of Insulation Foam
+UNEP Ozone Seretariat Fact Sheet on HFC & Low GWP Alternative as BLOWING AGENTS in the manufacture of Insulation Foam October 2015

 Clear .
 Accurate .
 Up to date .
 Accessible .
 Unambiguous